top of page

 (vii) every artificial juristic person, not falling within any of the preceding sub-clauses including otherwise referred to in sub-section (r);

-(ee) “Sociotechnical” means the recognition that artificial intelligence systems are not merely technical artifacts but are embedded within broader social contexts, organizational structures, and human-technology interactions, necessitating the consideration and harmonization of both social and technical aspects to ensure responsible and effective AI governance;
+(ee) “Sociotechnical” means the recognition that artificial intelligence systems are not merely technical artifacts but are embedded within broader social contexts, organisational structures, and human-technology interactions, necessitating the consideration and harmonisation of both social and technical aspects to ensure responsible and effective AI governance;

 (ff) “State” shall be construed as the State defined under Article 12 of the Constitution of India;